vardecab/content-diet/README.md

 ## Release History

+v3
+- xxx

+v2
+- Updated Gemini API to 2.0 Flash from 1.5 Flash.
+- Improved the prompt.
+- Showing token limit.

+v1
-- 0.4: Gemini now prepares an easier-to-read summary with clear grouping by topic.
+- Gemini now prepares an easier-to-read summary with clear grouping by topic.
-- 0.3: Gemini now prepares a summary from articles in the RSS feeds.
+- Gemini now prepares a summary from articles in the RSS feeds.
-- 0.2: Calling Gemini now works.
+- Calling Gemini now works.
-- 0.1: Initial release: gets titles and summaries from RSS feeds.
+- Initial release: gets titles and summaries from RSS feeds.

 ## Acknowledgements